rargo/nvim-global/README.md

 In order to use nvim-global, you need to install GNU global software package first, In Ubuntu or Debian system, use 'sudo apt-get install global'

-Neovim has been cancel the support for cscope, despite there's treesitter and LSP, I still think global suits my work more.
+Neovim has been stop the support for cscope, despite there's treesitter and LSP, I still think global suits my work more.

 ### Generate tag files in current directory